 And it wouldn’t be brunch without a Bloody Mary, Bellini or Mimosa.
 Fire Food and Drink offers all three.
+They even offer a couple boozy coffees and teas, and the tea is brewed in one of my favorite loose leaf tea pots that you set on top of the cup after it has finished steeping.
 Bottoms up!

 Brunch here isn’t the cheapest, but it is definitely one of the best brunches in Cleveland.
 If your idea of breakfast or brunch is the $3.99 breakfast special you’re in the wrong place, but if you appreciate delicious food you won’t be disappointed.
 Just be sure to feed the meters or splurge on the valet or your brunch will be expensive indeed.

 Fire Food and Drink